 Blog

-Integrating banking services can help companies drive growth, boost user engagement, increase loyalty, and add new revenue streams on top of higher-priced subscriptions.
+Integrated banking features can help companies drive growth, boost user engagement, increase loyalty, and add new revenue streams on top of higher-priced subscriptions.

 Constance Laux

-A key element in achieving this is embedding finance into your product.
+A sustainable business is a profitable business, and profitability means shifting from solely reducing costs to driving revenue.
+A key element in achieving this is embedding financial services into your product.
 This approach prioritizes providing the best user experience while generating new revenue streams, ensuring growth across new markets.

 At Swan, our ambition is to become the driving force behind Europe’s payment landscape, fueling the success of remarkable growth stories.

-Embedded finance empowers product leaders to enrich their software with banking flows that drive engagement, boost user retention, and create new revenue streams.
-Banking products are notoriously sticky: your customers are much more closely tied to your systems and thus less likely to churn.
+Embedded banking empowers product leaders to enrich their software with banking flows that drive engagement, boost user retention, and create new revenue streams.
+Products with integrated banking features are notoriously sticky: your customers are much more closely tied to your systems and thus less likely to churn.

 Besides staying with you longer, users are willing to pay more for the improved experience.
 In 2020, **a16z famously argued that SaaS businesses could increase revenue per customer by up to 5x with embedded finance,** and this prediction wasn’t far off.